MehmetMHY/ytm34/README.md

 # _ytm34 README
 - Date: 8-21-2020

+## Deprecation Of YouTube-To-Mp3:
+- In 2019, I started and finished a project called "YouTube-To-Mp3".
+This project did the same thing as _ytm34 but is was much more messy and was mainly focused on MacOS system rather then mainly Unix systems.
+- This older project taught me a lot about bash scripting, youtube_dl, and git.
+It was a great learning experience.
+- I did use YouTube-To-Mp3 as a tool, but over time I saw that the code was too messy and over complicated for no reason.
+On top of that, I wanted a way to get mp4/mkv files as well.
+- Due to all of these issues, I deprecated this project on March 2020.

 ## About:
 - A nice and simple terminal UI application that makes it easier for people to use and manage youtube_dl.
 - Remembering all the commands was always a pain, having alot of alias(s) for youtube_dl was a bit annoying, and I always struggled to organize the music and video files I downloaded.
 So to fix this, I made this simple terminal UI that allows the user to easily use and manage youtube_dl with only one alias command and a basic terminal UI, well containing everything in just one directory.
 This tool also has the option of creating lists of URLs that can then be used with youtube_dl.
 Not only that, but this tool also has youtube_dl contained in a virtualenv.